Stoic (film): Plot

 As the cellmates sleep, Mitch sits down and stares at the emergency button.
 He makes a run and presses it, screaming into the intercom that he needs help, but the cellmates wake up and drag him to the wall and cover his mouth.
-Peter, speaking to the guards through the intercom, says Mitch just hurt himself and it’s nothing they can’t handle.
+Peter, speaking to the guards through the intercom, says he accidentally bumped into the button.
 The three cellmates beat Mitch to the ground, and then all urinate in a cup, pouring it down Mitch’s throat.

 Jack is further enraged that Mitch pressed the emergency button, and then anally rapes him.
 Peter, witnessing the rape, begins to feel remorseful and says things have gone too far, however he is threatened with violence by Jack and Harry, with Jack remarking that he’s “already a part of this” and to “remember who made the drink”.
-Harry then stares at Mitch, grabs the mop handle, and violently sodomizes Mitch with it, then putting the bloody and feces covered handle in Mitch’s mouth.
+Harry then stares at Mitch, grabs the mop handle, and violently sodomizes Mitch with it, then putting the blood and feces covered handle in Mitch’s mouth.
 Mitch becomes catatonic as Jack and Harry watch TV, and Peter begins to shake with remorse.

 Jack and Harry confront Peter on his remorse, who states he is fearful that the guards will see the blood and bruises during their routine checks, and that serving a longer sentence as a result is not worth this.
 Harry asks Peter what they should do, and Peter recounts an urban myth in that if a cellmate commits suicide, the psychological trauma inflicted on his fellow cellmates will significantly reduce their sentence.
 The three cellmates decide that Mitch needs to hang himself.
-They first prop him against the barred window and tie his neck with a TV cord, but the attempt fails.
+They first prop him against the barred window and tie his neck with a TV cord, but the cord breaks when they let him hang.
 They then try with Mitch’s bedsheets and have him stand on a garbage can, granting him a final cigarette before Harry says “enough of this shit” and kicks the garbage can away, killing Mitch.
 Peter is reduced to tears as Jack and Harry remain apathetic.

 The next morning, the three cellmates agree to hit the emergency button and pretend to be upset by what has happened, however Peter remains silent.
 Throughout the interviews, Harry denies any involvement or accusations in regards to the torture and humiliation and remains indifferent to what has transpired; Jack admits his guilt and is remorseful, stating he doesn’t know why he did what he did and wants his hands washed clean; Peter is in tears for the entire interview, stating the hanging was his idea and Mitch did not deserve what happened to him.

 The film ends with text stating the three cellmates, all serving 2- to 3-year sentences, received an additional 8 to 15 years for their role in Mitch Palmer’s death.
 It is then revealed Mitch was serving a 6-month sentence for vagrancy and resisting arrest.
 The closing frames show Mitch helping Peter do proper pushups, and bonding in a friendly manner with his fellow cellmates.